salauddinalfaruq/API-testing-postman-newman/README.md

 # assignment-api-testing-newman
-## Automate Assignment API by postman report generate by newman
+## Automate Assignment API by Postman Report Generate by Newman